-In Pennsylvania, there’s a demand for supplemental Medicare plans and several options.
-Keep reading to learn more about these additional options and the number of Pennsylvania citizens who currently enjoy Medicare.
+Pennsylvania has a demand for supplemental Medicare plans and several options.
+Keep reading to learn more about these options and the number of Pennsylvania citizens currently enjoying Medicare.

 - A bit more than 1,560,000 beneficiaries are enrolled in Part A of Medicare.

 - Of those, about 1,324,000 people aged into it.
 Also, roughly 237,000 receive it through a disability.